Originally written for The Washington Post Magazine, 2009

 put your hands in the air

 if you know what's good for you

 you wanna shake it like you just don't care.

 Among the 475 empty chairs, a woman sits with her head resting on the stage at the bitter end of the runway.
-A bit younger than the other professors who have come to steal a sneak peek of tomorrow's annual juried fashion show, she looks as though she might be taking a quick nap.
-But the truth is that Lindsay Aronson Ess knows this drill so well by now that exerting any energy to lift her head seems a waste of time.
-As teacher of the full semester class in fashion show production, there's not much more that she can do now.
-And so Lindsay just rests her head on the end of the runway, singing along to each song as it plays.
+A bit younger than the other professors at this school with the well-known fashion merchandising program, she looks looks as though she might be taking a quick nap.
+But the truth is that Lindsay Aronson Ess knows this drill so well by now that exerting any energy to lift her head seems like a waste of time.
+As teacher of the full semester class in fashion show production, there’s not much more that she can do at this final rehearsal.
+And so she just rests her head on the end of the runway, singing along to each song as it plays.

 Would you please clap your hands